Hornets GM: Atkinson reneging on agreement 'disappointing' - WHIZ News

 “A good coach is going to help with the roster, but the most important thing is to get the roster together,” Kupchak said.
 “We will get a good coach and we will be in good shape.”

 The Hornets entered the NBA draft without a head coach in the war room and Kupchak calling the shots.
 The team traded its 13th overall pick to the New York Knicks for a future first round pick and four second round picks and then took Duke center Mark Williams at No. 15.
-Charlotte added Nebraska guard Bryce McGowens in the second round.
+Charlotte added Nebraska guard Bryce McGowens in the second round after Kupchak made another trade.

 Kupchak had hoped to have a coach in place before the NBA draft.